New online college course

 This is a beginner to intermediate level course, appropriate for those looking to add assistive technology to their practice or their skill set, and those familiar with AT who want to delve into the nuts-and-bolts of creating effective solutions.

-Self-paced online course with four "live" sessions
+Self-paced online course with supplemental "live" weekly Zoom sessions

 About UCSC Extension